 Sweep & Wipe Your Tent Floor Before Packing It Up.

 Any dirt, hair, and mud on the floor of your tent will end up on your ceiling when you fold up your tent.
-We suggest laying down some rugs and bring along a broom or cordless vacuum to help avoid the difficult task of cleaning you ceiling.
+We suggest laying down some rugs in your tent and bring along a broom or cordless vacuum to help avoid the difficult task of cleaning your ceiling during your next adventure.

 Keep Mud Off of Your Guy Lines